nielsbasjes/yauaa/src/main/docs/README-Usage.md

 Note that not all fields are available after every parse.
 So be prepared to receive a 'null' if you extract a specific name.

+# Serialization
+If your application needs to serialize the instance of the UserAgentAnalyzer then both the standard Java serialization and Kryo are supported.
+Note that with Kryo 5.x you need to register all classes and configure Kryo correctly.

+To facilitate doing this correctly the static method `configureKryo` was created.
+So in general your code should look something like this:

+        Kryo kryo = new Kryo();
+        UserAgentAnalyzer.configureKryo(kryo);

+Note that both the serializing and the deserializing instance of Kryo must be configured in the same way.

 # Avoid using it as a static member
 If you make the UserAgentAnalyzer a static member of a class then cleaning it up after use may be a problem.
 One case where this happens is in the context of something like Tomcat where a webapp is loaded and then unloaded.